 So, now that we’ve covered the basics, let’s get into some recruitment marketing strategies to help you find the right employees for your organization.

-10 recruitment marketing strategies to attract top talent
+10 recruitment marketing strategies to attract top talent in 2022

 The candidate journey is complex.
 With many different channels for candidates to conduct research and a lot more options for them to choose from when it comes to the job pool, it’s important to stand out and have a presence in the places top talent is searching.